IFS - An Evidence-Based Therapy System

 2. Monthly Calls with Lead Trainers on IFS Applications

-There will be a monthly interactive teaching call with our featured IFS senior trainer (Toni Herbine-Blank, Mary Kruger, and Cece Sykes).
+There will be a monthly interactive teaching call with our featured IFS senior trainer (Mary Kruger, Cece Sykes, Michael Elkin, and Ann Sinko).
 They will take you through different areas of learning, applications, exercises, and case studies and provide time for Q & A.

 3. Printable Transcripts of ALL Teachings Calls, Videos, and Supporting Materials